-Overall, the URS model adheres to the vision of the STI to create a rapid system for the resolution of blatant and clear-cut cybersquatting cases.
-However in some instances, the new document incorporated in DAG4 departs from the language and wording of the STI model.
+Overall, we feel that the URS adheres to the vision of the STI to create a rapid system for the resolution of blatant and clear-cut cybersquatting cases.
+However, we also feel that, in some instances, the new document incorporated in DAG4 departs from the language and wording of the STI model.

-One of the issues that is of great concern, is the replacement of the phrase "Safe Harbors" with "Defenses".
+One of the issues that is of great concern to us, is the replacement of the phrase "Safe Harbors" with "Defenses".
 The February 2010 revised URS document, mentioned the following: "The GNSO-STI Model called these Safe Harbor Provisions.
 Further independent analysis suggests these bullets may be more accurately termed as defenses".
-I would request ICANN to produce to the community this independent analysis and elaborate on the change of terminology.
-I would like to further recommend that the term 'defenses' be substituted by the term 'absolute or complete defenses', which etymologically is closer to the original term "Safe Harbors".
+We ask ICANN to produce to the community this independent analysis and elaborate on the change of terminology.
+We further recommend that the term 'defenses' be substituted by the term 'absolute or complete defenses', which etymologically is closer to the original term "Safe Harbors".

-On more specific issues, I would like to draw your attention to the following issues and suggest some new wording and/or deletions in the current language of the URS.
+More specifically, we would like to draw your attention to the following issues and suggest some new wording and/or deletions in the current language of the URS.

-Paragraph 1.2 (f) states: "A description of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely: (i) that the registered domain name is identical or confusingly similar to a mark in which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registration; (ii) and that the Registrant has no legitimate right or interest to the domain name and; (iii) the domain name was registered and is being used in bad faith."

-I recommend this section to be amended as follows: "A description of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely: (i) that the registered domain name is identical or confusingly similar to a mark in which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registration; and (ii) that the Registrant has no legitimate right or interest to the domain name; and (iii) the domain name was registered and is being used in bad faith."

-➤ Paragraph 2 "Fees", paragraph 2 states: "A 'loser pays' model has not been adopted for the URS.
+- Paragraph 1.2 (f) states: "A description of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely: (i) that the registered domain name is identical or confusingly similar to a mark in which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registration; (ii) and that the Registrant has no legitimate right or interest to the domain name and: (iii) the domain name was registered and is being used in bad faith.".
+We recommend this section to be amended as follows: "A description of the grounds upon which the Complaint is based setting forth facts showing that the Complaining Party is entitled to relief, namely: (i) that the registered domain name is identical or confusingly similar to a mark in which the Complainant holds a valid registration issued by a jurisdiction that conducts a substantive examination of trademark applications prior to registration; and (ii) that the Registrant has no legitimate right or interest to the domain name; and (iii) the domain name was registered and is being used in bad faith." - Paragraph 2 "Fees", paragraph 2 states: "A 'loser pays' model has not been adopted for the URS.
 Given the nature of expected disputes through this mechanism, it is thought, more often than not, that no response to complaints will be submitted and the costs of recovering the fees actually will exceed their value".
+The way this sentence reads appears as if